buzzm/postgresbson/README.md

 Introduction
 ============

-This PostgreSQL extension brings BSON data type, together with functions to create, inspect and manipulate BSON objects.
+This PostgreSQL extension realizes the BSON data type, together with functions to create and inspect BSON objects for the purposes of expressive and performant querying.

-BSON (http://bsonspec.org/) is a high-performance, richly-typed data carrier similar to JSON but offers these advantages:
+BSON (http://bsonspec.org/) is a high-performance, richly-typed data carrier similar to JSON but offers a number of attractive features including:

  *  Datetimes, decimal (numeric), and byte[] are first class types.
-In pure JSON these must all be represented as a string, requiring conversion and impairing native operations like `>` and `<=`.
+In pure JSON these must all be represented as a string, requiring conversion, potentially introducing lossiness, and impairing native operations like `>` and `<=`.
+Postgres
  *  Performance.
 Moving binary BSON in and out of the database is almost 5x faster than using native `jsonb` and over 50x faster than `json`.
  *  Roundtrip ability.
 BSON is binary spec, not a string.
 There is no whitespace,